How to: Upload (Basic)

 }

-Step 2: Splitting our file into chunks
+Step 2: Splitting the File into Chunks

 Python

-chunk_size = math.ceil(float(file.size)) / float(len(response)))
+chunk_size = math.ceil(float(file.size) / float(len(response.upload_urls)))

 Python